 - They perform poorly in examinations or tests.

 - They work on given projects or tasks at a slow pace.

-- They cannot do complex problems or tasks.
+- They cannot solve complex problems or carry out complex tasks.

-- They have difficulty transferring what they have learnt from one assignment to another.
+- They have difficulty transferring what they have learned from one assignment to another.

 - They lose track of time.

 - They have problem with time management.